SUSSdeveloper/SUSSprg/usageGuide/README.md

    sudo apt-get install -y apache2
 </pre>

-Assuming you have a client capable of downloading files from the server, use the following command to download the file `index.html`:
+Assuming you have a client capable of downloading files from the server, use the following command to download the file `index.html`.
+To avoid any optimizations made by web browsers, download the file using either either `wget` or `curl` from a command line interface.
+We recommend setting up a client-server connection with a round-trip time (RTT) exceeding 50ms and a bottleneck bandwidth greater than 50Mbps, as SUSS provides significant benefits in networks with large Bandwidth-Delay Products (BDP).

 <pre>
    wget http://IPaddress_of_the_server/index.html
 </pre>